victronenergy/dbus-cgwacs/README.md

 ===========

 Reads energy measuremens from Carlo Gavazzi Wired AC Sensors (hence cgwacs), and puts in on the D-Bus.
-At this point only the EM24 model is supported.
+Supported models: EM24, ET112, and ET340.

 Architecture
 ============